mekatronik-achmadi/md_tutorial/electronic/tutorials/git.md

 ## Create your ID

-Before to proceed any work using git, you have input your name and email as identity.
+Before you proceed any work using git, you have input your name and email as identity.
 Issue command like this:

 ```